stcarrez/ada-keystore/README.md

 # AKT Debian Binaries

 Ubuntu 18.04 packages are available to help you install the `akt` command more easily.
-You can configure you Ubuntu system as follows:
+You can configure your Ubuntu system as follows:

 ```
 wget -O - http://apt.vacs.fr/apt.vacs.fr.gpg.key | sudo apt-key add -